 SLU also offers theme housing communities for freshman still deciding on a major, first-year transfer students, upperclassmen Greek Life participants, and upperclassmen interested in Wellness.
 These communities differ from learning communities in that they do not incorporate required coursework or direct faculty engagement in the form of co-curricular experiences.

-As you consider the choices, there are a few questions that can guide you in selecting the right learning community for you:
+As you consider Saint Louis University's eight learning communities, there are a few questions that can guide you in selecting the one that best supports your major or long-term career goals:

 It’s easy to apply to take part in a learning community at SLU.